Skip to content

 Frequently Asked Questions

-DuroStar scores significantly higher in value at 5.1 compared to Champion's 3.0, indicating that DuroStar generators generally deliver more performance relative to their price point.
+DuroStar scores significantly higher in average value at 5.1 compared to Champion's 3.0, suggesting that DuroStar generators generally deliver more capability relative to their price point.

 Is Champion Power Equipment more reliable than DuroStar?

 Yes.
 Champion holds a Tier B reliability rating with a score of 72 out of 100, while DuroStar sits at Tier C with 58 out of 100.
-This suggests Champion generators tend to be more dependable over time.
+This is one of Champion's clearest advantages in this comparison.

 DuroStar's DS13000MXT earns the highest individual score in this comparison at 7.7, compared to Champion's top model (201438) at 6.6.